Massage Therapist, #33800

 Owner of Essential Body Therapy

-Sandy became a massage therapist in 2012.
+Sandy became a massage therapist in 2011.
 She attended International Professional School of Bodywork and graduated with an Associates Degree in Holistic Health.
 This means she finished with 1,230 hours of training versus the typical 500 hours of training.
 She specialized in clinical methods and Thai Massage.
-So, she has learned techniques from Thai Massage to Tui Nah to Deep Tissue Sculpting and much more.
+She has learned techniques from Thai Massage to Tui Nah to Deep Tissue Sculpting and much more.
 She has also finished her 200 hour Yoga Teacher Training and now teaches a Deep Stretch Hatha style yoga class at Stay Classy Crossfit.

 She designs her sessions to help clients: